 - Meaningful Echo: The strip for the Sleepy Hollow season 1 cliffhanger has word-for-word the same dialogue as the strip for the Angel season 3 cliffhanger, highlighting the similarities between the cliffhangers themselves.

 - Medium Awareness: When the Doctor explains to Radar O'Reilly that M*A*S*H has a Laugh Track, he's relieved to finally know where that's coming from.

-- Mutually Fictional: In-Universe Doctor Who is a TV show to Jim Kirk, but Star Trek is a TV show to the Doctor, and so on.
+- Mutually Fictional: In-Universe Doctor Who is a TV show to Jim Kirk, but Star Trek: The Original Series is a TV show to the Doctor, and so on.

 - Mythology Gag: One strip has Nebula from the Marvel Cinematic Universe and Rip Hunter from Legends of Tomorrow in a bar commiserating about having their destinies meddled with by forces beyond their control.
 Left unspoken is that have another thing in common, being played respectively by Karen Gillan and Arthur Darvill, who starred together on Doctor Who.